COTILab/MOCA/README.md

 <img src="images/loopinggroups.gif" width="400" >

-## Export Optodes Locations for 3D Use in AtlasViewer
+## 3D Export
+Export Optodes Locations for 3D Use in AtlasViewer.
 The function ```exportOptodes()``` exports a structure in .SD format for use of the probe with 3D position software AtlasViewer.
 MOCA places a fixed (non-elongating) spring between all optodes within a module (including source-source and detector-detector pairs).
 This constraint prevents the module shape from altering when the probe is registered to the scalp.
 Inter-module channels are also saved as fixed springs.
 Inter-module channels outside of the defined SD range are saved as loose springs, allowing AtlasViewer some slack to move modules slightly to fit the curvature of the scalp.
 Three dummy variables are used as anchors to place the probe in different locations on the scalp.
 An example 2x2 probe made of square modules is below.
 The intra- and inter-module channels are also shown in blue and orange, respectively.

 <img src="images/demo_SD_layout.png" width="400" > <img src="images/demo_SD_channels.png" width="400" >